Hydra9268/Optimizely-Remodal/README.md

 `THEEND`

-If the cookiename cannot be found this will completely terminate the script.
+If the cookiename cannot be found this will tell how long to wait until completely terminating the script.

 #### Files